wp-plugins/3d-viewer-configurator/readme.txt

 may need to be adjusted.
 Please contact your provider or the appropriate technician.

-- Parameter "post_max_size"
+- Parameter "post_max_size":
    Sets the maximum allowed file size for file uploads through forms using POST (The smaller value of post_max_size / upload_max_filesize is taken)

-- Parameter "upload_max_filesize"
+- Parameter "upload_max_filesize":
    States generally allow the maximum file size for uploads (The smaller value of post_max_size / upload_max_filesize is taken)

-- Parameters "max_file_uploads"
+- Parameters "max_file_uploads":
    Determines the maximum number of individual files that can be uploaded within a file upload operation

-- Parameters "max_execution_time"
+- Parameters "max_execution_time":
    Timeout in seconds which a script is allowed to spend for the processing of data uploaded via POST / GET.
 If this limit is exceeded, the execution of the script will be canceled.
 After uploading the files in the archive unpacked and moved to the right place.
 If this value is set too low,